iamMeshi/moba-board-game/rules.md

 - On a 3+ the ganker can join the battle phase and deal damage to enemy champions in the lane

-#### Playing safe
+#### Play style
-- Champions in a lane can choose to play safe
+- Champions in lane can choose to fight in 3 different ways; Playing Safe, Normal, Aggressive

-- Position the champion next to the tower
-- If the lane is ganked, the ganker takes -1 on their gank roll (effective 4+ for successful gank)
-- Playing safe comes at the cost to getting minions
-- Subtract 1 gold from what your champion would earn from killing minions
+- Safe 			= 		-1 to Gold Income and -1 to enemy Gank attempts
+- Aggressive	= 		-1 to Gold Income, +1 additional rolls on attacks, +1 to enemy gank attempts

 ### Battle
 - The battle phase takes place in one lane at a time